end2endzone/end2endzone-hugo/content/blog/2014-09-01-diy-bedroom-under-the-bed-led-lighting.md

 My first idea was to install the switch through the headboard by drilling small holes the size of the switch and use switch plates to cover everything.
 That was not accepted as a viable solution because we though that it will be too intrusive.
 It would also be hard finding the switch in almost total darkness.

 I opted to position the circuit of the switches at the same level than the bed's headboard.
-The moving part of the switch is raised a little bit above the headboard.&nbsp;This option is perfect because it is really easy to turn on the lights even when lying on the bed.
+The moving part of the switch is raised a little bit above the headboard.
+This option is perfect because it is really easy to turn on the lights even when lying on the bed.
 You simply have to slide your hand on the top of the headboard from left to right (or right to left).

 ### Dimmer